LLU School of Medicine Neonatology Fellowship

 and University Hospital in the distance

-The program is currently approved for seven fellowship positions for July 2009.
+The program is currently approved for nine fellowship positions for July 2014.
 Our curriculum incorporates competency-based training to provide our fellows with a strong clinical and research experience.
 We have designed our program to ensure ample protected time for scholarly activities.
 Our fellows may choose to combine an MPH with their neonatal-perinatal training.
 Our program accepts pediatricians, post-residency. as fellows and prepares them for a successful career in academic or clinical neonatology, individualizing the program, depending on their goals and interests.
 Upon successful completion of our three-year fellowship training program, fellows are eligible for examination by the Neonatal-Perinatal Sub-Board of the American Board of Pediatrics.
 To date, our fellows have been very successful in obtaining board certification.
 We are interested in applicatns from all backgrounds who approach training with excitement, humor, and dedication to excellence.
 We are committed to providing superb training and a supportive atmostphere for each fellow.
 The pages that follow detail some the features or our program.
 We hope that you will call or visit us soon.

 Program Director of Neonatology Fellowship